Healthcare Professional Liability

 In trial after trial, Wheeler Trigg O'Donnell attorneys represent healthcare entities and professionals against claims that keep risk managers and in-house counsel awake at night.

-WTO partners practicing today have collectively tried nearly 300 lawsuits involving medical malpractice and related claims.
+WTO partners practicing in high-stakes medical malpractice and related professional liability cases have collectively tried more than 550 lawsuits to verdict, with outstanding results for our clients.
 We are not aware of any healthcare defense practice in the nation with our combination of trial experience, bench strength, and results.

 WTO lawyers serve as national trial counsel to some of the nation's largest specialty insurers for medical malpractice and related product liability claims.
 Our experience includes class actions, multidistrict litigation, and high-exposure cases in which plaintiffs seek damage awards, including punitive or exemplary damages, in the tens of millions of dollars or more.